Maid of Orleans (The Waltz Joan of Arc): Sleeves

 The cover was designed by Peter Saville, Carol Wilson and Brett Wickens and was inspired by a stained glass design by Anton Wolff.

-There are more than one sleeve designs for the 12" version.
+There is more than one sleeve design for the 12" version.
 The original sleeve design featured an embossed coin motif on a silver foil.
 It was only released for a limited time, because the band didn't like this design.
 It was replaced with a similar stained glass sleeve as the 7" version in several variations.

 Alternative versions

 There is only one studio recording of the song, identical for both the album and single releases.
 A remix entitled Maid of Orleans (Afterhours Mix) by Mulu was released on the remix disc which accompanied the French edition of The OMD Singles compilation album in 2003.